-SKVR, basketball club RZ and coach Alpha Sow of Basketball Winterleague are our partners in Rotterdam-Zuid.
-They started the follow up programs in september 2015.
+SKVR, basketball club RZ and coach Alpha Sow of Basketball Winterleague were our partners in Rotterdam-Zuid.